 The LSAT is engineered to test abilities and skills that are necessary to be a success in law school and in your future career as a lawyer.
 These skills include:

-You must apply online to take the LSAT and pay the examination fee of $160.
-The test is given on Wednesdays and Saturdays in December, October, June and February.
+You must apply online to take the LSAT and pay the examination fee of $190.
+The test is given on Mondays and Saturdays in July, September, November and January.
 These testing centers in Colorado administer the LSAT:

 Receiving Your Score